Elementary coordinatization of finitely generated nilpotent groups: Foundations and additions and regular groups

 \subsection{Foundations and additions}

-Let $K$ be a binomial principal ideal domain, $G$ be an arbitrary finitely generated $K$- group.
-For a $K$-subgroup $N\leq G$ we shall denote by $Is(N)$ the isolator of $N$ in $G$, i.e. a $K$-subgroup of the type:
+Let us recall some definitions.
+Let $A$ be a binomial principal ideal domain and let $G$ be an arbitrary finitely generated nilpotent $A$-group.
+For an $A$-subgroup $N\leq G$ we shall denote by $Is(N)$ the isolator of $N$ in $G$, i.e. an $A$-subgroup of the type: